dulibrarytech/oclc-reclamation/README.md

     `outputs/compare_alma_to_worldcat/records_to_unset_in_worldcat.csv` will
     contain records that *should not be unset*.
-    3. There are different reasons why the `alma_records_file` might be missing relevant records (e.g. earlier scripts may have encountered errors with certain records).
+    3. There are different reasons why the `alma_records_file` might be missing relevant records.
+For example, scripts may have encountered errors with certain records.
 12. If you have a `records_to_unset_in_worldcat.csv` file that you are comfortable is accurate, then run the `process_worldcat_records.py` script using the `unset_holding` operation with this input file.